South to North

 The E&N Trail follows the line of the Esquimault & Nanaimo Railway.
-The tracks are still in place, separated from the trail by a fence.
-VIA Rail has the option of resuming rail service.
+The tracks are still in place, except the track along the bridge connecting Johnson Street in Victoria and Esquimault Road in Vic West.
 The trail is under development.
-The section in Vic West, Esquimault and View Royal which I abbreviate as E&N EsVR, was developed, or nearly completed 2016-18.
+The section rom Johnson Street Bridge in Vic West, though Esquimault and View Royal to Old Island Highway (which I abbreviate as E&N BVR) was developed, or nearly completed 2016-18.
 It is paved, as of summer 2018, except for couple of spots